RORL: Robust Offline Reinforcement Learning via Conservative Smoothing: Additional Experimental Results

 \subsection{Robustness of the Benchmark Results}

-In Figure \ref{fig:benchmark_attack}, we evaluate RORL's robustness of the benchmark results, i.e., how robust RORL is to maintain the high performance as listed in Table \ref{tab:gym}.
+In Figure \ref{fig:benchmark_attack}, we evaluate the robustness of the benchmark results, i.e., how robust each algorithm is to maintain the performance listed in Table \ref{tab:gym_more}.
 We compare RORL with EDAC, SAC-10 on six tasks.
-Note that the EDAC is reproduced with 10 ensemble Q networks as RORL and SAC-10, and uses $\eta=1$ for all six tasks.
-Therefore the performance may be different from that reported in the original paper \cite{an2021uncertainty}.
-The perturbation scales are within range $\{0.01,0.03, 0.05\}$ and the results are averaged over 3 random seeds.
-From the results, we can conclude that RORL can successfully keep the highest performance within a perturbation scale of 0.03 and the performance of EDAC and SAC-10 decreases faster than RORL for most tasks and attack methods.
-The results imply that RORL has better practicability in real-world scenarios with relatively small perturbations.
+EDAC is reproduced with 10 ensemble $Q$ networks as RORL and SAC-10, and uses $\eta=1$ for all six tasks.
+Note that in the benchmark experiments, RORL is only trained with small smoothing scales within $\{0.001, 0.005, 0.01\}$.
+The evaluation perturbation scales are within range $[0.00,0.05]$ and the results are averaged over 4 random seeds.
+From the results, we can conclude that RORL can successfully keep the highest performance within a certain perturbation scale and the performance of EDAC and SAC-10 decreases faster than RORL for most tasks and attack methods.
+The results imply that RORL has better practicability in real-world scenarios.